ParisAstronomicalDataCentre/OPUS/docs/install.md

 Installation
 ============

 Get the code from the git repository
 ------------------------------------
 The web application code can be placed in any directory, e.g. `OPUS_DIR=/opt/OPUS`.
-To create the `OPUS` directory, simply clone the git repository:
+To create the `OPUS` directory, clone the git repository:

     $ git clone https://github.com/ParisAstronomicalDataCentre/OPUS.git

 Setting the environment
 -----------------------

-OPUS has been successfully installed on MacOS, Debian/Ubuntu and CentOS.
+OPUS has been tested on MacOS, Debian/Ubuntu and CentOS.
 The web application generally uses Apache 2 and the WSGI module connected to a Python 3.6 environment.

 The following packages may be needed if not already installed in the environment: git, bzip2, graphviz, httpd-devel,